uncefact/spec-jsonld/docs/tech-spec.md

 ### Versioning

-The vocabulary is updated every 6 months, following the maintainance cycle of the CEFACT BSP RDM.
+The vocabulary is officially updated twice a year, every 6 months, following the maintainance cycle of the CEFACT BSP RDM.
+These releases will be tagged in the repository to show stable versions.

 Each BIE is annotated with the date when it was created, current active\deprecated status, and the date of deprecation.

 ```json